UnessElmar/Tweelytics_app/README.md

 ```

 To run the app, please create a Tweepy developer account (link is in the `About the App` section).
 There is an example of how the bash script should look like in the `secrets.example.env` file.
-Be sure to create a new file named `.env` file and put your credentials in the file.
+Be sure to create a new file named `.env` and put your credentials in the file.
 Therefore, your credentials will not get pushed to github as the `.env` file is in the `.gitignore`.

 Run the app

 ```
 python index.py
 ```

 ## About the App